R0mb0/Corso_estivo_di_incisione_2023-Scuola_del_Libro-Urbino/CONTRIBUTING.md

 ### Contributing content or styling

 There is a couple of basic requirement for us to merge the pull request:
 - The styling should maintain the compatibility with previous versions.
-F or example, if you plan to add a new number to the contact information, it should be optional and not mandatory allowing not to change anything to the other users of the package.
+ For example, if you plan to add a new number to the contact information, it should be optional and not mandatory allowing not to change anything to the other users of the package.

 ### Contributing code